vinefeeder/VineFeeder/README.md

     Browse Categories: Select a media category to view available content.
     Search by URL: Input a direct URL to download media content.
     Download Media: Select a media item to start the download process.
+**Services**

+Currently two services are working All4 and BBC and others will be available over time.

 **Custom Services**